ApiniLabs/PAC-ID/README.md

 ## Introduction

 Laboratory software often needs to unambiguously refer to real world objects and data.
 Typically, this is achieved by assigning unique identifiers to objects and data sets.
-Unfortunately, as of today, each software product has its own proprietary identifiers.
+Unfortunately, as of today, each software product creates its own proprietary identifiers.
 This causes two main issues:

-- It is not possible to determine the system who issued the identifier.
+- It is not possible to determine the system which issued the identifier.

 - The same items can have multiple identifiers.
 This is not a problem by default, however, as soon as one starts labelling items with identifiers, too many labels are either impossible to place or lead to usability issues.

 Hence, to address this, we propose an easy to implement, standardized **publicly addressable content identifier (“PAC-ID”)**.

-Examples of what can be referenced using PAC-ID's accross systems:
+Examples of what can be referenced using PAC-ID's across systems:

 - substances, such as stock chemicals, reagents, standards or intermediates.